 How Stephensons can help

-If you have been charged with an offence, your case will be handled by one of the partners or senior associate solicitors in our specialist criminal defence team.
+If you have been charged with conspiracy to supply drugs, your case will be handled by one of the partners or senior associate solicitors in our specialist criminal defence team.
 Our team is recommended in tier one of the Legal 500 and will provide you with clear advice and expert representation throughout the course of the proceedings.
 We appreciate that this will be a difficult time for you and your family and we will ensure that you are fully supported throughout this process.

 If you require immediate representation we have expert police station representatives available 24 hours a day all year round.
 If you require emergency assistance outside of normal working hours, please call 07836 574 607.

 Otherwise, please contact the office on 01616 966 229 or complete an online enquiry form and a member of the team will contact you as soon as possible.